FrancoSpeziali/db-wizards/README.md

 ![Wizard](./wizard.gif)

-This assignment will allow you to build a REST API for a magical wizard database!
+This assignment will allow you to build a complete REST API for a magical wizard database!

-What you will be doing:
+## What you will be doing:

-> - Mongoose schema validation
-> - Mongoose subdocuments
-> - Mongoose references

-This project assumes you've already had experience with:

-> - Mongoose Schemas
-> - Building routes and endpoints in Express
+You will be completing a REST API for a wizard database.
+You will need to;

+- Complete the schemas
+- Create endpoints for the API

 ## Tasks

 Before starting these tasks, run the command `npm install` or `npm i`

-This will automatically install the following packages:
-- express
-- mongoose
-- dotenv

-## Task 1 - Write a .env file
+### Task 1 - Write a .env file

-Note: For this assignment, we already assume you have a MongoDB server, and know how to access your credentials.

-1. Create a file in your root folder called `.env`.
-This file will contain all the connection information for accessing your database.

-2. Copy and paste the text in the file `.env.example`, into your `.env` file.

-3. For the key `DB_NAME`, choose anything you like.
-This will be the name of the database we will use (we will only use it for this project).
-All data we save in this assignment will go inside this database.

-   > **Hint:**
-   >
-   > The `DB_NAME` could be related to this assignment, for example `MONGOOSE_SCHEMA_ASSIGNMENT`
+1. Using the `.env.example` file as a template, create a `.env` file

-4. For the other keys, fill in the details as provided to you by your MongoDB service.
+2. Add your database connection details to your `.env` file, filling in the details as provided to you by MongoDB

-   - DB_HOST=
-   - DB_USER=
-   - DB_PASS=
-   - DB_NAME=

-   `mongodb+srv://<DB_USER>:<DB_PASS>@<DB_HOST>/<DB_NAME>?retryWrites=true&w=majority`
+   > Hint: The key `DB_NAME` points to the name of the database you want to connect to.
+Use the name `db-validation`.
+This will ensure that Mongoose will try and use the existing sample dataset you previously set up.

+   > Hint: The key `DB_HOST` is the **domain** of your MongoDB connection string

-## Task 2 - Adding new fields to the Wizard schema
+### Task 2 - Adding new fields to the Wizard schema

 Our Wizard schema located in `models/Wizard.js` is not yet finished.
 Let's update it.

 1. Add a new field to the schema called 'origin'.
 This should be of type `String`

-2. Update the field you just added so that it accepts ONLY one of the following strings
+2. Update the field you just added so that it accepts ONLY one of the following strings;

    > **Hint:** You need to use `enum` here

 ```text
 'Ankh-Morpork','Bad Schüschein','Betrek','Borogravia','Brindisi','Chimeria','Chirm','Copperhead','Cori Celesti','Djelibeybi','Ephebe','Ghat','Hersheba','Howondaland','Klatchistan','Lipwig','Rehigreed Province','Schmaltzberg','Skund','Sto Helit','Sto Lat','Sunken Leshp','The Chalk','The Wyrmberg','Überwald'